sneppy/stallone/README.md

 Note that in the second case, the request is potentially sent to a different endpoint.
 By default, Stallone associates each entity with a relative endpoint, equal to `<lowercase classname>/<'id' property of the entity>`.

-This default behavior can be changed by overriding the instance `Model._path()` method (not to be confused with the static method), as explained later.
+This default behavior can be changed by overriding the instance getter `Model._path` (not to be confused with the static method), as explained later.

 Unlike `get` and `create`, both forms of `delete` return a `Promise` that resolves when the entity is deleted: